 When making a recipe, you can do it two different ways:

 - Enter the recipe into your food tracking app.
 Most apps will have features where you can enter ingredients to create a recipe and then break it up by servings.
 If it is a recipe you are going to create again in the future, I suggest doing this.

 - Estimating.
-Tracking macros doesn’t require perfection and if you create a recipe and know you will never make it again, you can just estimate.
+Tracking macros doesn’t require perfection.
+If you make a recipe and know you will never make it again, you can just estimate.
 You can weigh the ingredients individually beforehand and then guestimate the amount you had, or just estimate altogether.

 How to count macros when eating out